 - Frequent complaints of headaches and/or body aches

-Another signal to watch for?
+Another distress sign in teens to watch for?
 Irritability and anger.
 “We tend to think about crying and sadness when we think about depression,” says Sullivan, “but depression manifests in irritability and anger, too.”
 It’s tricky, because anger and irritability can be totally normal parts of development in teens.

 What About Cutting?